gyan66/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that assign a random number to the variable n and print the last the digit
+program that prints the alphabet in lowercase, followed by a new line